Research and Clinical Instruments Manufacturer & Supplier

 The DS8R Biphasic Constant Current Stimulator is a new multi-mode, discrete pulse, constant current stimulator for human research studies involving nerve and muscle stimulation via surface electrodes.
 It features a high compliance voltage and can be triggered by a TTL compatible input, contact closure foot/hand switch or front panel “single-shot” button.
 The DS8R can deliver monophasic or biphasic pulses of up to 2ms duration, with an output range of 0-1000mA in 100µA steps (from 400V), however the actual current achieved will be restricted by a pulse energy limit of 300mJ per pulse and the skin/electrode resistance.
 Most importantly, the new DS8R incorporates features that allow external “on the fly” control of stimulus pulse parameters.

 A special edition firmware can also be provided for researchers interested in stimulating at higher frequencies (10kHz) than the standard unit permits.
-Protocols inspired by “Russian” stimulation” methods are possible with this optional firmware.
+For example transcutaneous spinal cord stimulation (TSCS) protocols inspired by “Russian” stimulation” methods are possible with this optional firmware, allowing researchers involved in spinal cord injury research to examine the effects of TSCS on recovery of function.

 The DS8R Biphasic Constant Current Stimulator, has two pulse modes, enabling stimulation using monophasic or biphasic rectangular pulses.
 Additionally, in biphasic mode the DS8R allows for both symmetric or asymmetric charge-balanced stimuli through implementation of an adjustable stimulus/recovery phase amplitude ratio.
 Biphasic charge-balanced stimulation offers certain advantages over monophasic stimulation, as it prevents the potentially harmful electrochemical changes which occur under stimulation sites and is reported to be more comfortable for the subject during long periods of stimulation.
 The recovery phase ratio can be adjusted from 10% to 100% in 1% increments.
 As illustrated below, at 100% the two phases are identical in terms of duration and amplitude, but as the ratio is reduced from 100% the amplitude of the recovery phase decreases, while its duration is extended to preserve charge balancing.